ping-payments/ping_python_sdk/doc/api_resources/payment.md

 Initiates a payment for a payment order.

-You need to create a Tenant object with a `tenant_id` as a parameter to access `initiate_payment()`.This endpoint requires that you send in a `payment_order_id` and an `object` of data regardning the payment.
+You need to create a Tenant object with a `tenant_id` as a parameter to access `initiate_payment()`.
+You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
+This endpoint requires that you send in a `payment_order_id` and an `object` of data regardning the payment.
 If everything is sent in correct, you will be returned a json object containing a status code of 200 and data regarding the next step towards completing the payment.
 If something went wrong you will either get a status code of 403, 404, 422 or 500 (for more information, go to Response Types).

 ```python
 def initiate_payment(payment_object, payment_order_id)